PhilipYip1988/python-notebooks/anaconda/windows/conda.md

 <img src='images_conda/img_070.png' alt='img_070' width='450'/>

-The Blue Formatter will be used instead and the quotations will be single:
+It will use the Blue Formatter instead and the quotations will be single:

 <img src='images_conda/img_071.png' alt='img_071' width='450'/>

 ### PyCharm Python Environment

 ```
-conda create -n pycharm -c conda-forge python cython seaborn scikit-learn sympy openpyxl xlrd xlsxwriter lxml sqlalchemy tabulate pyqt
+conda create -n pycharm -c conda-forge python cython seaborn scikit-learn sympy openpyxl xlrd xlsxwriter lxml sqlalchemy tabulate pyqt autopep8 black
 ```

 Installing seaborn will install numpy, pandas and matplotlib as these are dependencies for seaborn.